Bhavya00/Object-Detection/README.md

 # Object-Detection
-This is project is all about detecting a particular object using ORB(Oriented Fast and Routed Brief) Algorithm.
+This is project is all about detecting a particular object with the use of ORB(Oriented Fast and Routed Brief) Algorithm using webcam.